marcphilipp/presentations/junit5-intro/slides.md

 ## Separation of Concerns

-1. An API to write tests (Jupiter API)
+1. An API to write tests and extensions (Jupiter API)
 1. Extensible mechanisms to discover and execute tests (Test Engine SPI)
 1. An API for test execution by tools (Launcher API)